Sutadasuto/syncrack_generator/README.md

 ![alt text](https://github.com/Sutadasuto/syncrack_generator/blob/main/examples/img.jpg?raw=true) ![alt text](https://github.com/Sutadasuto/syncrack_generator/blob/main/examples/gt.jpg?raw=true)

-A dataset of 500 pavement images with cracks and their corresponding ground-truths is provided in the "syncrack_dataset" folder (those images were generated, of course, using the code contained in this repository).
+A dataset of 500 pavement images with cracks and their corresponding ground-truths is provided in the "syncrack_dataset.zip" file (those images were generated, of course, using the code contained in this repository).

 ## How to run
 ### Needed packages